Hamze-Hammami/Issac-Point-Net/readme.md

 # Isaac Point Net 🚀

 ## Overview
-Isaac Point Net is an open-source project that provides a structured approach to 3D pixel calssfication and cuboid detection, machine learning with pytorch and simulation on issac sim:
+Isaac Point Net is an open-source project that provides a structured approach to 3D pointcloud calssfication and cuboid detection, by capturing data on simulation theough an automated labeling process, with pytorch and on issac sim:

 ## 🔎 why on sim ?
 The approach aims to shed light on affordable prototyping.
 3D LiDARs are extremely expensive, but with this approach, you can create a LiDAR object detection model without even purchasing one.

+## 🚧 Project Limits
+1. While the LabelImg process is much easier, it only works on static scenes.
+2. The labeling task takes more time when more instances are present.
+3. No class implementation at the moment, only instances.

+## ⚙️ Features

 ### **Scene & PCD Data (through ISSAC)**